ryanaltvater/generator-liquid/README.md

 ##### <a name="wp-plugins-recommended"></a>Recommended

-After installation, these plugins can be manually activated and deactivated.
+After these plugins automagically install, they can be manually activated and deactivated.

 - [Akismet](https://wordpress.org/plugins/akismet/)
 - [Asset Queue Manager](https://wordpress.org/plugins/asset-queue-manager/)